 Clearly, Benford himself isn’t actually checking your taxes, but Benford’s law certainly is.
 Basically, tax agencies can use Benford’s law to check if the numbers reported on your tax return follow the expected distribution of the first digits.
-If your numbers hold true, so far so good for you.
-If they don’t, the IRS or other governing agency might get suspicious and know they should dig a little deeper.
+If your numbers hold true, so far, so good for you.
+If they don’t, the IRS or other governing agencies might get suspicious and know they should dig a little deeper.

 Now, it’s not to say that it’s a perfect method, but what is?
 Clearly, it’s possible that your numbers naturally wind up with a different distribution, but it’s a good first line of defense when you need to sift through millions of returns each year.

 What Else Can This Be Applied To?